silnrsi/pysilfont/docs/scripts.md

 ## Example Scripts

 When Pysilfont is downloaded, there are example scripts in pysilfont/examples.
 These are a mixture of scripts that are under development, scripts that work but would likely need amending for a specific project's need and others that are just examples of how things could be done.

-Some are documented below; for others just read the scripts!

-_This section is Work In Progress!_
+Deprecated scripts are also placed in there.

+See [examples.md](examples.md) for further information